 As well as socials, Finland in Bristol organises Finnish lessons for adults and children of all levels.
 The school runs every second Saturday from 9.30am to 12.30pm.
-We have three groups for children (under three year olds, preschool and school age) and two groups for adults.
+We have three groups for children (under three year olds, preschool, school age and teens) and two groups for adults.

 10am till 12pm